• Skip to primary navigation

 Recipe Notes

-Read my article Crawfish Mac and Cheese for step-by-step photos and more hints and tips.
+Read my article Crawfish Mac and Cheese, for step-by-step photos, tips, and FAQs.

-If you want less heat, leave out the jalapeno pepper and substitute Monterey Jack Cheese for the Pepper Jack.
+For less heat, leave out the jalapenos and substitute Monterey Jack for the Pepper Jack cheese.

 Nutrition Estimate